seekwhencer/Playlist-Automation/README.md

 ```

 - Create Nameserver resolv.conf.head to prepend your nameserver (router)

+In this case we use eth0 for WAN.
+So dnsmasq changes at start the resolv.conf and you have to add your WAN gateway here.
+Otherwise (if not and dnsmasq is running) the pi has no web.
+No Time Sync and no Podcasts.
+If you dont know your Gateway IP, take a look into the /etc/resolv.conf when dnsmasq isn't running.

 ```bash
 sudo nano /etc/resolv.conf.head
 ```
 - add ip from your gateway
+192.168.2.1 is the default for a German Telekom Speedport WAN.
+Use your own.
 ```bash
 nameserver 192.168.2.1
 ```

 Finally
 --------------------------------------